 The perks of the Disney Chase Visa credit card are where it really shines.
 This is the strong suit of the card, in our opinion.
 Even if you’re just a Disney casual, you can save hundreds of dollars using these perks.

-The Disney Chase Visa cards are actually rare cards the we recommend getting just for the perks.
+The Disney Chase Visa cards are actually rare cards that we recommend getting just for the perks.
 The upside of the great perks is that you're able to get a lot of value out of the card very easily.

 The downside is that you will go 11 months without using the card, only to forget it the one time a year you need it for your annual visit to the Disney parks.
 This is why our Disney Visa Card makes our list of 10 Disney essentials we always forget to pack.